 - Increase the capacity for societal contributions of local underrepresented artists through workshops, outreach, and exposure with no charge.

-- Disrupt passivity of traditional art considerations by introducing the community to modern, immersive and contrastive forms of art expression.
+- Create programming that engages the community by introducing modern, immersive and contrastive forms of artistic expression.

 - Multidisciplinary Partnerships: non-profit, educational, government, and nongovernment agencies together with business and philanthropic community.